GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 - I am a developer with 7 years of experience in frontend, backend, website developer, machine learning.
 - I've worked everywhere from small companies (Mashwork 12 people) medium sized companies and large companies (Microsoft).
-- I've seen how people interact in organization and how to make things run clenaly.
+- I've seen how people interact in organization and how to make things run cleanly.
 - I come with a lot of energy and I'm excited to see my clients succeed.

 ---